 If you don't want 4K, HDR or Dolby Atmos support, then let us refer you to our Fire TV Stick review or check out the Chromecast.
 If your life is iOS based, Apple TV will no doubt be for you.
-Check out our guide to all the best media streamers.
+And while you're at it, check out our guide to all the best media streamers.

 Amazon has opted to support HDR10 but not Dolby Vision for HDR – both the Apple TV 4K and Chromecast Ultra both support Dolby Vision.
 Weirdly, the Apple TV 4K doesn't support Dolby Atmos unlike the Fire TV.

-The previous Fire TV box already featured 4K, but there's now support for 60 frames per second 4K.
-It also now features HDR in addition.
-Once again there's Alexa support via the voice remote.
+The previous Fire TV box already featured 4K, but there's now support for 60 frames-per-second 4K.
+It also now features HDR to sweeten the deal, and once again there's Alexa support via the voice remote.

 The remote is certainly a reason to choose the Fire TV over Chromecast as the latter doesn't have a remote.
-While you can use your phone as a remote on both devices, we think there's no substitute for a physical remote.
+While you can use your phone as a remote on both devices, we think there's no substitute for a physical device to tap at.

 - Best TV under £1000 - more affordable